autorope/donkeycar/docs/utility/donkey.md

 ```

 * Run on the host computer
-* Prints the host computer ip address and the car ip address if found
+* Prints the host computer IP address and the car IP address if found
-* Requires the nmap utlity:
+* Requires the nmap utility:
 ```bash
 sudo apt install nmap
 ```